 In contrast, value investors look for $50 stocks that are actually worth $100 today, not in a few years, if the company continues its business plan.
 These investors are typically buying stocks that are out of favor now and therefore have a low valuation.
-They’re betting on the market’s opinion changing to become more favorable, pushing up the stock price.
+They’re betting on the market’s opinion becoming more favorable, pushing up the stock price.

-“Value investing is based on the premise that paying less for a set of future cash flows is associated with a higher expected return,” says Wes Crill, senior researcher at Dimensional Fund Advisors in Austin, Texas.
+“Value investing is based on the premise that paying less for a set of future cash flows is associated with a higher expected return,” says Wes Crill, head of investment strategists at Dimensional Fund Advisors in Austin, Texas.
 “That’s one of the most fundamental tenets of investing.”